hudsonwebdev/tysonsva-PRESSABLE/wp-content/plugins/events-manager/readme.txt

 == Frequently Asked Questions ==

+= What can I use Events Manager for? =
+Events Manager is built to handle a wide range of use cases, including:

+- Managing events, meetups, workshops and webinars
+- Scheduling appointments and recurring events
+- Planning and promoting conferences or festivals
+- Handling event registration, RSVP, ticketing and ticket sales
+- Accepting bookings with optional payments
+- Managing venues and multiple event locations
+- Creating a public event calendar for your website visitors

 See our [FAQ](http://wp-events-plugin.com/documentation/faq/) page for helps with Events Manager - Calendar, Bookings, Tickets, and more!

 == Screenshots ==